 Bulgaria, Bolivia, Lithuania, Eswatini, and Peru.
 In many of these countries, large numbers of COVID-19 deaths are missing in official statistics.
 In Bolivia, Lithania, and Eswatini, fewer than 40 percent of COVID-19 deaths have been reported.
 In Bulgaria, less than 60 percent of deaths are included in official statistics.
 In stark contrast, most COVID-19 deaths are included in official statistics in Peru (more than 90 percent)—the country revised upward its official COVID-19 death estimates in May 2021 based on advice from scientists in Peru and abroad.

 Low testing rates help explain the missing deaths.
 In many countries, a positive PCR test—a COVID-19 test that detects genetic material of the virus using a lab technique called polymerase chain reaction—is required to record COVID-19 as the underlying cause of death.
-In all of these countries, IHME estimates that PCR testing detected fewer than 15 percent of cases.
-In Bosnia and Herzegovina, prohibitively expensive testing fees (between $100 and $120 per test) could also help explain the missing deaths, as many people were unable to afford tests.

 EDITOR'S NOTE: The authors are employed by the University of Washington's Institute for Health Metrics and Evaluation (IHME), which produced the COVID-19 forecasts described in this article.
 IHME collaborates with the Council on Foreign Relations on Think Global Health.
 All statements and views expressed in this article are solely those of the individual authors and are not necessarily shared by their institution.